zzjkf2009/Acme-Robotics-Project/README.md

 ---
 ## Overview

 This is an exercise project to design a path planning components using high-quality software engineering practices.
 This project used WeightedA* graph search algorithm to find an optimal path from start node to goal node.
+User can define the walkable area and walls during a10 by 10 grid map.
+After define start and goal node, it will generate a path.
 Opencv library was used to draw the map and the path to provide a intuitive graph for user.
 ---
 ## Product backlog